PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   to e.g. `java.util.Function.identity()`, the static methods exposed by `java.util.stream.Collectors` and the various Guava collector factory methods.
+- A check which flags non-`@SafeVarargs` methods accepting an array of some generic type.
+See Effective Java Third Edition, item 32 (page 149).
+(This might require special-casing Java 8, where this annotation isn't allowed on private methods.)
 - A Guava-specific check which replaces `Joiner.join` calls with `String.join` calls in those cases where the latter is a proper substitute for the former.
 - A Guava-specific check which flags `{Immutable,}Multimap` type usages